Terms of service

 Article 8 - Exercise of the right of withdrawal by the consumer and the costs thereof

-Article 9 - Obligations of the trader in the event of withdrawal
+Article 9 - Obligations of the entrepreneur in the event of withdrawal

 Article 10 - Exclusion of the right of withdrawal